kev1179/CEN3031-Group-62/Sprint2.md

 ### Backend
 * Created system for user comments
 * Implemented session cookie authentication for logged-in users
+* Modified login and register functions for allowing cookie generation and making them more sophisticated
+* Included UUIDs (Universal Unique Identifiers) for session tokens to increase security

 # Frontend Unit Tests and Cypress Tests